KaushikIyer16/sentiment-analysis/README.md

     python3 analyzer.py --trace

-- to specify a particular file use the --file option with the fileName as the last argument to the script, eg: `data_may.json` under the data folder
+- to specify a particular file use the --file option with the fileName as the last argument to the script, eg: `data_may.json` (telegram chats for the entire month of may 2021) under the data folder

     python3 analyzer.py --file ./data/data_may.json

 - A combination of both `--trace` and `--file` can be seen below:

     python3 analyzer.py --trace --file ./data/data_may.json

+- To exclude all messages with neutral sentiment from the average pass the `--exclude-neutral` option

+    python3 analyzer.py --exclude-neutral
 ## Observations

 - Many telegram chats have neutral sentiments and I have considered these in the average sentiment.
 I have calculated the average sentiment using the below formula